openPMD/openPMD-standard/EXT_BeamPhysics.md

 - **Lattice**: A **lattice** is the arrangement of elements in a machine such as a particle accelerator.

 - **Global coordinate system**: The **global** coordinate system is a coordinate system that is used to describe the position and orientation of machine elements in space.
 That is, the **global** coordinate system is fixed with respect to the building or room where the machine is placed independent of the machine itself.

 - **Lattice coordinate system**: The curvilinear coordinate system whose "longitudinal" coordinate (**s**) typically runs through the nominal centers of the elements in the machine.
 The **lattice** coordinate system is often used to describe particle positions.

 - **Macro-particle**: Macro-particles are simulation particles that represent multiple real particles.
+The number of real particles that a macro-particle represents affects the calculation of the field due to a macro-particle but does not affect tracking.

 - **Polar coordinates**: **Polar** coordinates are **(r, theta, phi)** where **r** is the radius, **theta** is the angle from the **z** or **s** axis, and **phi** is the projected azimuthal angle in the **(x, y)**